 Essential oils are generally safe, although some may cause a skin reaction for a few people.
 Here are a few precautions for using aromatherapy skin care:

-The best skin care essential oils depend on your type of skin.
+The best essential oils for skin care depend on your type of skin.
 If you have combination skin, then you may need to treat each area separately, using the appropriate essential oils.

-However, almost any type of skin can benefit from the following balancing essential oils:
+However, almost any type of skin can benefit from these balancing essential oils:

 For specific aromatherapy recipes for skin care, see the following articles on this website.